-(1) KEY STRATEGIC OBJECTIVES What are your organization's KEY STRATEGIC OBJECTIVES and timetable for achieving them?
+- (1) KEY STRATEGIC OBJECTIVES What are your organization's KEY STRATEGIC OBJECTIVES and timetable for achieving them?
 What are your most important GOALS for these STRATEGIC OBJECTIVES?
 What KEY changes, if any, are planned in your products, CUSTOMERS and markets, suppliers and PARTNERS, and operations?
-What are the plans for PLANET FRIENDLY products and operations?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).

-- (2) STRATEGIC OBJECTIVE Considerations HOW do your STRATEGIC OBJECTIVES achieve appropriate balance among varying and potentially competing organizational needs?
+What are the plans for PLANET FRIENDLY products and operations as part of your key strategic objective? - (2) STRATEGIC OBJECTIVE Considerations HOW do your STRATEGIC OBJECTIVES achieve appropriate balance among varying and potentially competing organizational needs?
 HOW do your STRATEGIC OBJECTIVES - address your STRATEGIC CHALLENGES and leverage your CORE COMPETENCIES, STRATEGIC ADVANTAGES, and STRATEGIC OPPORTUNITIES; - balance short- and longer-term planning horizons; and - consider and balance the needs, including emerging CLIMATE CHANGE needs, of all KEY STAKEHOLDERS?

+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 11-22).

-2.1.
+- 2.1.
 This item deals with your overall organizational strategy, which might include changes in customer engagement processes and product offerings.
-However, you should describe the customer engagement and product design strategies, respectively, in items 3.2 and 6.1, as appropriate.
+However, you should describe the customer engagement and product design strategies, respectively, in items 3.2 and 6.1, as appropriate. - 2.1.

-2.1.
 Strategy development refers to your organization's approach to preparing for the future.
 In developing your strategy, you should consider your level of acceptable enterprise risk.
 To make decisions and allocate resources, you might use various types of forecasts, projections, options, scenarios, knowledge (see 4.2b for relevant organizational knowledge), analyses, or other approaches to envisioning the future.
 Strategy development might involve key suppliers, collaborators, distributors, partners, and customers.
-For some nonprofit organizations, strategy development might involve organizations providing similar services or drawing from the same donor population or volunteer workforce.

-The term "strategy" should be interpreted 2.1. broadly.
+For some nonprofit organizations, strategy development might involve organizations providing similar services or drawing from the same donor population or volunteer workforce. - 2.1.
+The term "strategy" should be interpreted broadly.
 Strategy might be built around or lead to any or all of the following: new products; redefinition of key customer groups or market segments; definition or redefinition of your role in your business ecosystem (your network of partners, suppliers, collaborators, competitors, customers, communities, and other relevant organizations inside and outside your sector or industry that serve as potential resources); differentiation of your brand; new core competencies; revenue growth; divestitures; mergers and acquisitions; new partnerships, alliances, or roles within them; and new employee or volunteer relationships.
-It might also be directed toward meeting a community or public need.

-2.1a(1).
-Organizational agility refers to the capacity for rapid change in strategy and the ability to adjust your operations as opportunities or needs arise.
+Strategy might be directed toward becoming a preferred supplier, local supplier in each of your major customers' or partners' markets, lowcost producer, market innovator, or provider of a high-end or customized product or service.
+It might also be directed toward meeting a community or public - 2.1a(1).
+Organizational agility refers to the capacity for rapid change in strategy and the ability to adjust your operations as opportunities or needs arise. - 2.1a(2).
+Strategic opportunities are prospects for new or changed products, services, processes, business models (including strategic alliances), or markets.
+They arise from outside-the-box thinking, brainstorming, capitalizing on serendipity, research and innovation processes, nonlinear extrapolation